StephenDoyle10/lyrics/README.md

+Branch 4a:
+1. We created a new component called Register.jsx.
+This contained a signin button.
+This component contains a user object as state.
+The user object has two properties, signedIn (either true or false) and givenName (the signed in user's name).
+If signedIn is 'true' then a welcome message to the user is rendered.
+If signedIn is 'false' then a sign in button is rendered.

+This component was added to GreetingsParent.jsx so that it is displayed at the top of the webpage when loaded.

+2. Added UI_API_ENDPOINT and GOGGLE_CLIENT_ID as ui environmental variables, and set up a function in the UI server, so that these variables could be accessed by components.

+3. Added a componentDidMount method to Register.jsx which initialises the Goggle library when the component is first used.
+Then added to the signin function so that user is taken to Google authorization popup when they click signin button, which asks them for their gmail and password.
+If they sucessfully complete this, they the popup disappears, and instead of the signin button at the top of the page, there is a personalised message welcoming the user.

 Branch 3:

 Up until now, we have had zero styling in our project and instead have been focusing on backend, APIs, project architecture, and so on.
 In this branch we connected a CSS stylesheet to the project (although at the moment the stylesheet is largely empty).